Brick-and-mortar retail in the digital transformation

 The gut says: Genuine passion

-The heart beats between the two poles
+The heart lies between these two poles

 Read more: